 The industry’s reliance on last-click attribution, focus on low cost per install and/or cost per action, and quest for a broad user base have made itself vulnerable to opportunists.
 That said, exposing fraud not only protects ad spend, it’s an essential part of running efficient and transparent campaigns.

 As complicated as the tactics may get, preventive measures often boil down to common sense.
 If, for example, your paid media yields the same or better-quality installs than your organic ones, something is likely amiss.
-Other red flags include having a disproportionate clicks-to-install ratio (eg, 10,000:1), not reporting impressions or reporting them as clicks, in-app units attributing on fingerprint (probabilistic) attribution, and low-quality installs.
+Other red flags include having a disproportionate clicks-to-install ratio (eg, 10,000:1), not reporting impressions or reporting them as clicks, and low-quality installs.